sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 If you work at Apple, you know what to do:
 - [FB8832751](https://github.com/feedback-assistant/reports/issues/177)

+#### How can I select a people album?

+Apple does not let third-party apps access these albums.

 #### Why is this free without ads?

 I just enjoy making apps.
 I earn money on other apps.
 Consider leaving a nice review on the App Store.